ssss1029/newssight/README.md

  `/article?article=<articleId>`
  - Provides information about the article with id `articleId`.
 Contains Title, picture, link, source, description, and entities.
 Will also contains comments in the future (separated out into positive and negative ones?)

+# Data

+Data is not being updated day-to-day right now.
+The data that the app is working off of is currently in `/data`.
+ - `/data/articles.csv` contains metadata about each article
+ - `/data/articledata/<ID>.txt` contains data about article `<ID>` and its full scraped contents
+ - `/data/entityanalysis/<ID>.txt` contains GCP's entity analysis data for article `<ID>`